HKU-SWSA-Group/Announcement/Usage-Suggestions/README.md

 Its goals include speed, data integrity, and support for distributed, non-linear workflows.
 - You can find a basic tutorial of Git [here](https://www.liaoxuefeng.com/wiki/896043488029600).
 ## What is the structure of the content?
-- The `Repositories` part stores all created repostories, which are like project folders in our desktops.
+- The `Repositories` part stores all created repositories, which are like project folders in our desktops.
 Each repository should have a unique theme(Announcement, Books-Papers-Ideas, etc.).
 You can add a new repository easily by clicking button *New*.
 Please avoid creating repositories with similar themes and make sure to set repositories **private**.
 - Within each repository, there are individual folders and a public `README.md` file.
 You can create a folder with your username and store your resources inside it.
 Afterwards, you should edit the `README.md` file with writing descriptions and attaching links to your shared resources.

 Structure Example